Sean T. Conway

 - Regulatory

-- Represents TMT clients before the FCC, NTIA, the Department of Transportation, Congress and state and tribal public utility commissions.
+- Represents TMT clients before the FCC, the Department of Commerce, the Department of Transportation, Congress, and state and tribal regulatory bodies.

-Sean provides strategic, legal and policy advice on communications matters related to wireless, satellite, telecommunications and advanced technology companies, including issues related to transactions, licensing and regulatory compliance.
-He has particular experience in federal broadband funding opportunities and emerging wireless technologies.
+Sean provides strategic, legal, and policy advice on communications matters related to wireless, satellite, telecommunications and advanced technology companies, including issues related to transactions, licensing and regulatory compliance.
+In this capacity, he advises a diverse range of TMT companies and trade associations, as well as private equity, debt and hedge funds, investment banks, financial institutions and other creditors.
+Sean has deep experience in federal broadband funding opportunities and emerging wireless technologies.

 EducationJ.D., University of Virginia School of Law, 2009